OpenFn/docs/docs/manage-projects/io-data-storage.md

 CommCare mobile app) so that transactions can be easily troubleshooted and rectified in case of errors (e.g., destination DHIS2 system is down, or a database constraint/validation blocks a data import).
 Data retention periods have a default time period set by the OpenFn instance administrator, but can be modified according to a specific project's requirements.

-One of the most powerful features of the platform is the ability to "replay" Work Orders.
-In the scenario where you have a multi-step workflow (e.g., get data from Database, transform & map the data, and import to your Health Information System), this temporary data storage allows OpenFn administrators to quickly troubleshoot failed Work Orders and "re-try" the workflow from the failed step, rather than re-running the workflow from the very beginning.
-This allows administrators to reprocess the failed Work Orders without having to fetch (or re-send) the data (Inputs) from a source system.
+One of the most powerful features of the platform is the ability to "replay" work orders.
+In the scenario where you have a multi-step workflow (e.g., get data from Database, transform & map the data, and import to your Health Information System), this temporary data storage allows OpenFn administrators to quickly troubleshoot failed work orders and "re-try" the workflow from the failed step, rather than re-running the workflow from the very beginning.
+This allows administrators to reprocess the failed work orders without having to fetch (or re-send) the data (Inputs) from a source system.

 ### Why would I chose to _NOT_ store input/output data?